Remote Exhaust Inflation Assemblies

 Most single tank air cells come standard with a low-pressure hose, oral/power inflator, corrugated hose, and depending on the model either a remote exhaust elbow dump valve or a plain elbow.
 With a remote exhaust elbow, a cable runs from the inflator inside the corrugated hose up to the remote exhaust dump valve.
 To exhaust gas from the air cell, you need only tug gently on the inflator.
 This is the most preferred option for open water divers as this feature works best when in a more "upright" position and offers an excellent option for dumping gas during ascent at the end of your dive.

 Compatible with all Dive Rite (and some other) brand aircells.
-Not compatible with DGX Gears, OxyCheq, SeaQuest, Scubapro, Hollis, Halcyon, Zeagle, OMS, Mares, Aqualung and some other major brands.
+Not compatible with DGX Gears, OxyCheq, SeaQuest, Scubapro, Hollis, Halcyon, Zeagle, OMS, Mares, Aqualung, and Apeks.

 NOTE: The Bladder Flange Gasket is NOT included.
 See Related Products.